Healing Childhood Trauma in Perth

-Most people attend counselling for trauma when they feel disconnected from themselves as a result of feeling numb or emotionally vacant when they’ve learned to shut themselves off as a survival mechanism.
+Some people seek help to recover from past trauma when they feel disconnected from themselves, because of feeling numb or emotionally vacant, when they’ve learned to shut themselves off as a survival mechanism.

-Attachment trauma can be the result of not having your emotional needs met, feelings of abandonment, or abuse.
+Attachment trauma can result from not having your emotional needs met, feelings of abandonment, or abuse.
 When the feelings are so painful, they become split off from the Self, causing these feelings to be frozen in time.
-These feelings can be triggered in adult relationships which can cause you to react to a threat that no longer exists.
+These feelings can be triggered in adult relationships which can cause a person to react to a threat that no longer exists, or check out of the relationship to cope with the stress.
+Whichever case, you can easily get locked into these stress responses and not respond in the present moment.

 Those who block out traumatic abuse, to protect themselves from the pain caused by significant others, can internalise they are worthless or feel somehow the abuse was their fault.
 The anger gets pushed down, often turned towards themselves.